Lupin3000/Micropython-I2C-DF2301Q/README.md

 # MicroPython I2C library and example for Gravity: Offline Language Learning Voice Recognition Sensor

 This repository contains the MicroPython I2C library for the Gravity: Offline Language Learning Voice Recognition Sensor from DFRobot, as well as a very simple example of how to use it.
+The original repository from DFRobot is located [here](https://github.com/DFRobot/DFRobot_DF2301Q).

 ## Prerequisite